 Day light brings out, what the night and light shows hide about the city.
-Stacks of leaky A/C units climb up the walls of buildings that are mostly dingy and derelict.
-You can find a Starbucks’s and a modern shopping center to distract yourself from this, but they are there and clear to see.
+Stacks of leaking AC units climb up the walls of buildings that are mostly dingy and derelict.
+You can find a Starbucks’s and a modern shopping center to distract yourself from this, but they’re clear to see.
 The sheer number of people, and even diversity, reminded me a bit of New York City back in the states.
 You can see that all sorts of people have found their way to this city to make something of themselves.
 I would recommend venturing to the outskirts of the city to enjoy places like Victoria Peak, or the Temple of 10,000 Buddhas.
 There you can enjoy the city how it is best viewed, as well as a bit of the old culture that can be missed among the towering structures of Hong Kong.
 The Harbor itself is worth going out on, again, this city is best viewed from a distance.

 Macau was a shorter leg of our venture, but was no doubt as fulfilling, if not more so than Hong Kong.
 Here I got to learn more about a history I knew little about, and to see a remnant of Imperialism that was much more on display than I expected, but it does make for tourism.
 Whether it was the climb to the top of Monte Fort and the trip into the museum that now inhabits its core; a walk through Senado Square and inside of the of old catholic structures; or even a trip down to Coloane on Cotie island to see the old village and to dine a Portuguese restaurant with real crusty bread.
 It was worth the time spent there.
 I was left wanting more.